MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ---
 # R Language Modules

 This article lists the modules in Azure Machine Learning Studio that support running R code.
-These modules make it easier than ever to publish R models in production, and to use the experience of the R language community to solve real-world problems.
+These modules make it easier to publish R models in production, and to use the experience of the R language community to solve real-world problems.

-This article also describes some general requirements for using R in Studio, and lists known issues and tips.
+This article also describes some general requirements for using R in Machine Language Studio, and lists known issues and tips.

 ## List of modules

 The **R Language Modules** category includes the following modules:

-+ [Execute R Script](execute-r-script.md): Executes an R script from an Azure Machine Learning experiment
++ [Execute R Script](execute-r-script.md): Runs an R script from a Machine Learning experiment.
-+ [Create R Model](create-r-model.md): Creates an R model using custom resources
++ [Create R Model](create-r-model.md): Creates an R model by using custom resources.

 ## Requirements when using R

-Before using R script in Azure Machine Learning Studio, observe the following requirements:
+Before using R script in Machine Learning Studio, observe the following requirements:

 - If you imported data that uses CSV or other formats, you cannot read the data directly in CSV format from your R code.
-Instead, use [Convert to Dataset](convert-to-dataset.md) to prepare the data before using it as input to an R module.
+Instead, use [Convert to Dataset](convert-to-dataset.md) to prepare the data, before using it as input to an R module.

-- When you attach any Azure ML dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name, **dataset**.
+- When you attach any Machine Learning dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name, **dataset**.

     However, you can define additional data frames, or change the name of the default dataset variable within your R script.

 - The R modules run in a protected and isolated environment within your private workspace.
 Within your workspace, you can create data frames and variables for use by multiple modules.

-    However, you cannot load R data frames from a different workspace or read variables created in a different workspace, even if that workspace is open in an Azure session.
+    However, you cannot load R data frames from a different workspace, or read variables created in a different workspace, even if that workspace is open in an Azure session.
 Also, you cannot use modules that have a Java dependency, or that require direct network access.

 ## Optimization for R scoring tasks

-The implementation of R in the Azure Machine Learning Studio and workspace environment includes two principal components: one that coordinates script execution, and one that provides high-speed data access and scoring.
-The scoring component has been optimized to enhance scalability and performance.
+The implementation of R in the Machine Learning Studio and workspace environment includes two principal components.
+One component coordinates script execution, and the other provides high-speed data access and scoring.
+The scoring component is optimized to enhance scalability and performance.

-Therefore, R workspaces in Azure Machine Learning Studio also support two kinds of scoring tasks, each optimized for different requirements: scoring on a file-by-file basis is typically used when building an experiment, and the request response service (RRS) for very fast scoring is typically used when scoring as part of a web service.
+Therefore, R workspaces in Machine Learning Studio also support two kinds of scoring tasks, each optimized for different requirements.
+You typically use scoring on a file-by-file basis when you are building an experiment.
+You typically use the request response service (RRS) for very fast scoring, when you are scoring as part of a web service.

 ## R package and version support

-Azure Machine Learning Studio includes over 500 of the most popular R packages.
+Machine Learning Studio includes over 500 of the most popular R packages.
 The R packages that you can select from depend on which R version you select for your experiment:

 + CRAN R
 + Microsoft R Open (MRO 3.2.2)